AranMoha/CV-AranM/content/authors/admin/_index.md

 ## About Me

-I am a robotics and machine-learning engineer working at the [Institute of Mechatronic Systems](https://www.imes.uni-hannover.de/en/), Leibniz University Hannover.
+I am a modeling and control engineer working at the [Institute of Mechatronic Systems](https://www.imes.uni-hannover.de/en/), Leibniz University Hannover.

 My fascination with modeling and controlling technical systems to create meaningful impact has driven me since my undergraduate studies - and continues to guide my professional journey.
 This motivation has deepened my curiosity and led me to develop [open-source](https://aranmoha.github.io/SafePR/) methods for perception and reactive safety strategies in robotic systems, focusing on real-time modeling and interaction control.
 The following video shows the motivation and achievements of my research:
 {{< video src="safepr.mp4" controls="yes" >}}